ruionwriting/scrapbook/Docker/dave-learns-docker/lesson1/README.md

 ```

-Now Dave get's super excited about his 1st compose file and he runs `docker-compose up`.
-What you thing will happen?
+Now Dave gets super excited about his 1st compose file and he runs `docker-compose up`.
+What do you think will happen?

 Read the solution [here](SOLUTION.md).